Turbulent transport regimes in the presence of an X-point magnetic configuration: Introduction

-The electrostatic turbulence, characterizing the plasma in the edge region of a Tokamak device \cite{Scott_2007,2019PhPl...26e2517S,Oliveira_2022}, is a fundamental ingredient to determine the transport properties in a realistic fusion configuration \cite{wesson2011tokamaks}.
+The electrostatic turbulence\footnote{We remark that, in an electrostatic model of turbulence, a non-zero magnetic field contribution is still retained as a background quantity.
+The term ``electrostatic'' indicates that fluctuations of the magnetic field are here neglected.}, characterizing the plasma in the edge region of a Tokamak device \cite{Scott_2007,Bufferand_2021,2019PhPl...26e2517S,Oliveira_2022,SCHWANDER2024106141,TAMAIN2016606}, is a fundamental ingredient to determine the transport properties in a realistic fusion configuration \cite{wesson2011tokamaks}.
 The first model able to capture some basic features of the non-linear drift response is the so-called Hasegawa-Wakatani scenario \citep{hase-waka83,hase-waka87,hase-mima18} (see \cite{biskamp95,2023PhyD..45133774M,sym15091745,2024arXiv240509837C} for extensions), which identifies the source of the turbulent dynamics in the non-linear coupling between pressure perturbation and electric field fluctuations \cite{scott90,scott02}.
 As discussed in \cite{2023PhyD..45133774M,2024arXiv240509837C,montani-fluids2022,2024arXiv240701241M}, the two-dimensional turbulence, preserving the axisymmetry of the Tokamak configuration, plays an important role and, to some extent, is an attractor for the three-dimensional non-linear dynamics.